Adelaide–Wolseley railway line: History

 The line opened in stages: on 14 March 1883 from Adelaide to Aldgate, on 28 November 1883 to Nairne, on 1 May 1886 to Bordertown and on 19 January 1887 to Serviceton.
 The line consisted of double track as far as Belair, where it became single track for the remainder of the journey east.
 Along its 313 km length, there are 18 crossing loops.
 In 1995, the track was converted to standard gauge as part of the gauge conversion of the line to Melbourne.
 This included one of the lines west of Belair, effectively converting this section to two single lines.
 In 2009, the Belair line was relaid with dual gauge sleepers that will allow it to be converted to standard gauge in the future.

 Originally operated by South Australian Railways, in March 1978, it was transferred to Australian National and in July 1998 to the Australian Rail Track Corporation.
-Until April 1987, the State Transport Authority services then operated on the first 37 kilometres of the line from Adelaide to Bridgewater, when they were curtailed to Belair, the terminus of today's Adelaide Metro Belair line.
+Until April 1987, the State Transport Authority operated passenger services on the first 37 kilometres of the line from Adelaide to Bridgewater until they were curtailed to Belair, the terminus of today's Adelaide Metro Belair line.
 TransAdelaide succeeded the STA in operating the line in 1994.

 Route

-Major towns on the route include Murray Bridge, Tailem Bend, Keith and Bordertown.
+Major towns on the route include Murray Bridge, Tailem Bend, Keith, Bordertown and Wolseley.